 There are no guarantees for prosperity in this life.
 However, there are biblical principles of wisdom that can help us avoid certain financial disaster.
 While not all-inclusive, I hope these principles will be as beneficial to you as they have been to me.
 However, this discussion also comes with a warning to avoid legalistic decision-making.
 We must always allow for grace to penetrate every situation; if we’re going to err, we should do so on the side of blessing others rather than withholding from them.

 The foundation underlying all of these principles is generosity, because generosity is an issue of the heart.
 At first, perhaps, it is a test of stewardship, but as we give and continually discover returns in various ways, giving becomes a lifestyle.
 Generosity is a sign of maturity in a believer’s life.
 It is also highly subjective: Jesus noticed a widow placing two small copper coins in the collections and deemed her generous (see Luke 21:1-4).
 It seems generosity is based more on what we have left rather than what we actually give (see Mark 12:43-44).

-In everything we do, we need to incorporate a spirit of generosity; it is life-giving both to others and ourselves – as Luke 6:28 says, “Give, and it will be given to you.
+In everything we do, we need to incorporate a spirit of generosity; it is life-giving both to others and ourselves.
+As Luke 6:28 says, “Give, and it will be given to you.
 A good measure, pressed down, shaken together and running over, will be poured into your lap.
 For with the measure you use, it will be measured to you.”
-And Proverbs 24:9 counsels, “A generous man will himself be blessed, for he shares his food with the poor.”
+Proverbs 24:9 counsels, “A generous man will himself be blessed, for he shares his food with the poor.”

 100% His, 0% Mine